ilyakashtelyan/pmc-docs/docs/source/inst.rst

   may run in parallel.
 Please refer to the workflow diagram for further information.

-.. note:: this is not a specific guide for each task.
+.. important:: This is not a specific guide for each task.
 Instead, this document should give you a general idea of how the tasks are arranged and what’s the overall purpose of each task, as well as serve as a point of reference for the various naming conventions used throughout the system.
-| For specific instructions associated with each task, please refer to
-  the linked videos.
+For specific instructions associated with each task, please refer to the linked videos.
-| Important: the password to access all videos is 1100316
+.. note:: the password to access all videos is 1100316
 | Video: `JPS
   Intro <http://oncotarget.screencasthost.com/watch/cbQYosI34l>`__